 The earth is all before me.

-But I suddenly turned to the ending of Paradise Lost, for much of the earlier passage did not attend willingly with the remembered quotation as it had with Wordsworth.
-What did I find.
-Verse so glorious that I wonder why it was not one that kept returning to me, unlike the last four melancholic but dignified lines.
+But I suddenly turned to the ending of Paradise Lost, for much of the earlier passage did not attend willingly with the remembered quotation as it had with Wordsworth’s lines from The Prelude.
+What did I find?
+Verse so glorious and brilliant that I wonder why it did not keep returning to me, unlike the last four melancholic but humanely dignified lines that follow it.
 So read them now, as I did:

 So spake our Mother Eve, and Adam heard